Opinion guest column

 28

-Cecilia over 12 years ago
+Cecilia almost 13 years ago

 It really frustrates me that those that argue against admitting more students of color and women assume that test scores and grades are the only way to measure one's abilities.
 There is so much research that shows that standardized assessments are written with bias against marginalized groups.
 In addition, basing solely on grades is problematic as many schools have different ways of grading and ranking students.
 I don't think that we'll ever create a perfect measure that can accurately capture ability--and so MIT's admissions process of looking at students holistically and really seeing how they have made the best of their personal context is ideal because it really allows for MIT to pick the best of the best from different places nationwide.
 This conversation isn't new, and I really think that MIT needs to do a better job of facilitating this conversation in such a way that there is a safe space for students to dialogue about race and gender relations.
 The way in which this conversation was brought about was not ideal, as it came off as an attack to students of color and women at MIT.
 Racism still exists in the United States, and Briscoe's post was a form of microagression towards women and students of color and also a reflection of his own problems with sharing MIT with marginalized students.
 It is clearly time to have this conversation, but I also think that it needs to be mediated so that all students can participate in a way that is respectful to others.